Pettigrew Home & Museum: Museum

 The Pettigrew Home & Museum is operated by Siouxland Heritage Museums, which also operates the Old Courthouse Museum, free of charge and open to the public.
 The eclectic collections contain animal specimens, firearms, Native American artifacts and clothing, walking canes, and items related to Sioux Falls' early history.
 Some of the Native American artifacts came from Pettigrew's excavations at nearby burial mounds.
-Also among the items on display are a jar of water from the Jordan River, part of the Great Pyramid at Giza, a cane from Queen Liliʻuokalani, and Pettigrew's own indictment for treason due to his opposition of the United States's entry into World War I.
+Also among the items on display are a jar of water from the Jordan River, part of the Great Pyramid at Giza, a cane from Queen Liliʻuokalani, and Pettigrew's own indictment for sedition due to his opposition of the United States's entry into World War I.

 Pettigrew also left behind a small library and his personal papers and letters on various subjects, including Pettigrew's views on government and politics, his business ventures, and the history of Sioux Falls.
 These were largely untouched and left in the attic until the 1980s, when the Federal Writers' Project compiled, catalogued, archived, and digitized them.
 The collection, still stored at the museum, is now known as the Richard F. Pettigrew Papers.